luticakep/os242/links.md

 * [Learn C](https://www.learn-c.org/) --- This website gives you some exercise about C.
 * [How to Tar A File](https://www.cyberciti.biz/faq/how-to-tar-a-file-in-linux-using-command-line/) --- A collection of instruction on how to make a tar file in linux using bash shell.
 * [Memory in Operating System](https://www.geeksforgeeks.org/memory-management-in-operating-system/) --- This article from Geeks for Geeks gives you information about memory management in operating system.
+* [Introduction to Docusaurus](https://docusaurus.io/docs#:~:text=Docusaurus%20is%20built%20with%20high,providing%20your%20own%20React%20components) --- This website can help you make another Docusaurus projects.
 <br>
 <hr>